top of page

 1. Is psychedelic integration therapy legal in Las Vegas, Nevada?

 This work is trauma-informed and grounded in evidence-based therapy approaches such as EMDR and mindfulness.
+It is client-led, non-directive, and focused on safety rather than intensity.

 2. What is psychedelic integration therapy?